 The lion – Panthera Leoor ‘Simba’ to the Swahili – has to be one of the most charismatic and fascinating animals in the world – whether giving great roars, shaking that massive mane, playing with his cubs or fighting to keep his ladies safe – everyone loves to watch him!
 It symbolizes strength and can be regarded as a high-profile “celebrity” in the animal kingdom.
-Today, we bring you some of the most interesting facts about the lion that you may never have come across.
+Today, we bring you some of the most interesting lion facts that you may never have come across.

 20 Intriguing Facts About Lions